NCRB report: Murder rate dipped dramatically, lowest since 1957

 The data for 2017 which was released by the NCRB says that the murder rate was at 2.49 lakh per lakh population.
 It suggests that this is the lowest since 1957, barring the year 1963 when it stood at 2.34 per lakh population.

 The latest report also shows that there has been an increase of 3.7 per cent in the registration of cases when compared to the previous year.
-The report says that the number of rape cases are the lowest since 2013.
+The report says that the numbers of rape cases are the lowest since 2013.

 NCRB report for 2017 released: Lowest rape cases recorded since 2013

 The number of crimes in Uttar Pradesh accounted for 10 per cent of the total crimes under the Indian Penal Code.
-The report prepared for the period January 1 to December 31 2017 however said that UP and Delhi should not be compared to the other regions as they had started online registration of cases, which lead to an additional increase.
+The report prepared for the period January 1 to December 31, 2017, however, said that UP and Delhi should not be compared to the other regions as they had started online registration of cases, which lead to an additional increase.

 The number of murders registered a decline of 5.9 per cent.
 In 2017, there were 28,653 killings recorded.
 In the year 2016, it was 30,450.